Skip to content

 Adjust the head strap to accommodate your unique head sizing.
 It secures firmly around your head with a micro hook and loop closure that won’t snag your hair.

 Position the eye cups anywhere within the interior of the head strap, so they cover your eyes completely.
-Each cup is backed with Velcro that adheres to the head strap.
+Each cup is backed with a hook fastener that adheres to the head strap.

 Near-blackout eye cups provide cold compression therapy.